 - Yume Nikki.
 This is Justified here, however, because it's a dream.

-- The first Leisure Suit Larry game has a toilet in Lefty's Bar that can be flushed.
+- Leisure Suit Larry 1: In the Land of the Lounge Lizards has a toilet in Lefty's Bar that can be flushed.
 Doing so floods the room up to the ceiling.
 Have a Nice Death!

 - The Suffering features a restroom very close to your first cell and is the location of the Cutscene where you pick up Torque's first Morality Pet.
 Needless to say, the toilets needlessly work (though if your graphics card isn't up to snuff you can expect the most geometrically unsound flush imaginable).